-Key decisions made / actions identified:

-See other commentary.

-Risks:

-Board Assurance Framework

-The BAF extract including People and Culture risks was reviewed by the committee with the following comments:

-The committee agreed a reduction in the scoring for BAF risk 2.4 relating to culture, from a 4×4 (16) to a 3×4 (12) based on the initial results from the survey and we are demonstrating the culture is improving.
+Key decisions made / actions identified: See other commentary.
+Risks: Board Assurance Framework The BAF extract including People and Culture risks was reviewed by the committee with the following comments: The committee agreed a reduction in the scoring for BAF risk 2.4 relating to culture, from a 4 x 4 (16) to a 3 x 4 (12) based on the initial results from the survey and we are demonstrating the culture is improving.
 BAF risk 2.3 relating to improving staff wellness was considered by the committee and although the results from the staff survey indicated a more positive position on burnout sickness absence for MH related issues was on the rise.
-Score remained unchanged

-There was a discussion around BAF risk 2.12 relating to professional standards, with the committee agreeing that it would remain at the current score and would review it for the end of the year.
+Score remained unchanged There was a discussion around BAF risk 2.12 relating to professional standards, with the committee agreeing that it would remain at the current score and would review it for the end of the year.
+Assurance: Assurance was received on recruitment, wellbeing of staff and staff retention.

-Assurance:

-Assurance was received on recruitment, wellbeing of staff and staff retention.

-16/01/2024 Assurance Equality, Diversity and Date:

-Inclusion Committee report:

-Summary Trust Board Date of 16/01/2024 report to:

-Presented Anne Rainsberry, Non-Executive

-Director, Chair of Equality, by:

-Diversity and Inclusion

-Committee

-meeting:

-Prepared Anne Rainsberry, Non-Executive Director.
-Chair of by:

-Equality, Diversity and Inclusion Committee

-Matters for escalation:

-Other matters considered:

-UNDERSTANDING BIAS IN RECRUITMENT PROCESSES

-The committee received a presentation and report from Sea Change.

-Sea Change have been commissioned to carry out an audit of LAS recruitment practices to enable LAS to address two key issues:

-- To understand why people from ethnically minority backgrounds are less likely to be recruited into frontline ambulance service roles. - To identify a talent acquisition approach to increase the proportion of people from ethnically minority backgrounds into the front-line ambulance service and more closely represent London's diverse communities.

-The report looked at AAP recruitment and identified a number of potential issues that need further exploration:

-- Potential data issues between Track and locally collected data - The opportunity to be more proactive at recruitment fairs and to progress applications in real time; this would be greatly helped by having more diversity in the LAS staff attending fairs - Making the website more intuitive for applicants, more representative and providing greater insight into life at LAS - Greater potential to work with higher education providers to increase the diversity of applicants - Investment in a dedicated team to progress this work
+Assurance report: - ity, Diversity and ion Committee Date: 16/01/2024 Summary report to: Trust Board Date of meeting: 16/01/2024 Presented by: Anne Rainsberry, Non-Executive Director, Chair of Equality, Diversity and Inclusion Committee Prepared by: Anne Rainsberry, Non- Executive Director, Chair of Equality, Diversity and Inclusion Committee Matters for escalation: Other matters considered: S UNDERSTANDING BIAS I IENT PROCESSES The committee received a presentation and report from Sea Change.
+Sea Change have been commissioned to carry out an audit of LAS recruitment practices to enable LAS to address two key issues: To understand why people from ethnically minority backgrounds are less likely to be recruited into frontline ambulance service roles.
+To identify a talent acquisition approach to increase the proportion of people from ethnically minority backgrounds into the front-line ambulance service and more closely represent London's diverse communities.
+The report looked at AAP recruitment and identified a number of potential issues that need further exploration: The opportunity to be progress applications in having more diversity in Making the website mor and providing greater in more proact n real time; th the LAS staff re intuitive for sight into life k with higher applicants, more representative Investment in a dedicate ogress this work

-The need to remove barriers to recruitment such as needing to fund a C1 driving license; this could include allowing applicants to reclaim the cost of obtaining the license once appointed.

-It was noted that due to timings of meetings Exco had yet to fully review and discuss the report

-The committee discussed the report and concluded:

-- There were some important findings which needed to be fully explored - Data issues needed to be addressed.
-The data to support any decisions to support positive action such as in EOC, needed to be based on sound data - The EDI team should lead the response to this work and the Directory of Strategy and communications should consider the resource implications and raise as appropriate in the business planning process - The delivery plan for EDI signed off at the last committee should be reviewed in the light of the Sea Change recommendations and a revised plan brought to the March meeting. - The Sea Change report and the LAS response should be brought to a Board development session

-EDI PROGRESS REPORT

-The committee noted the EDI progress report and were advised that a number of staff had recently left the team with new appointments starting in the coming weeks.

-A paper on progress against the equality objectives (2023-2024) was presented to the committee, highlighting the Trust is on track and completed:

-- Defined EDI initiatives to pilot with EOC and currently project plans scoped - Governance structures strengthened with an EDI Implementation Group and two working groups leading on key programmes of work: - Recruitment (encompassing selection, progression) working Group- examining how LAS can make recruitment practices as open and fair as possible - 'Just Culture' Working Group- examining anti-discrimination practices and disciplinary practices - Three new staff networks (International, Muslim and Armed Forces) have been established

-- An EDI Data Pack has been developed to ensure data is used to drive improvement across the Trust - Data declaration several blanks in equality data for staff highlighted in the EDI data.
+- An EDI Data Pack has been developed to ensure data is used to drive improvement across the Trust Data declaration several blanks in equality data for staff highlighted in the EDI data.
 A programme of work is being delivered to reduce the number of blanks and to ensure completeness of quality data. - Gender Pay Gap Actions are now being completed/actioned (65% Complete, 15% In Progress, 20% future actions)